Tailored Instruction

 Linking previous knowledge or personal experience to newly gained information (organizing, connecting)

-Acting/moving for kinaesthetic learners
+Acting/moving for kinesthetic learners

 Objects (to help explain parts of a story or play or poem, and to fill in for different parts of a sentence.
 This is like using use salt and pepper shakers, as many of us do, to demonstrate a situation)